rtanglao/rt-kitsune-api/FF64/Firefox64-taxonomy.md

 * nlwebcompat <--- digid and other specific to the netherlands web compatibility problems
 * natwest <--- the bank in the UK :-)
 * firewallproblem
+* userchrome.css

-## CPG :-) (i would love to be able to hide ranting language so that only the person who posted it can see it, just because firefox doesn't work doesn't mean you have a license to rant or for ad hominen attacks)
+## CPG :-) (i would love to be able to hide ranting language so that only the person who posted it can see it, just because firefox doesn't work doesn't mean you have a license to rant or for gratuitous Mozilla attacks)

 * pleasedonotrant